DS-spain/msc-thesis/README.md

 See `LICENSE_thesis` for the full text.

----

 ### 💻 MATLAB Code
 Licensed under the **GNU General Public License v3 (GPLv3)**.

 This means:
-- You may use, modify, and distribute the code
+- You may use, modify and distribute the code
 - Any derivative or distributed version **must also be released under GPLv3**
 - You must make source code available under the same license